Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Jenkins.md

 - Use distributed builds to balance the load
 - Increase the heap size for the Jenkins JVM
 - Use the "Throttle Concurrent Builds" plugin
-- Optimize the number of executors based on available resources.
+- Optimize the number of executors

 ### How do you ensure high availability and disaster recovery for Jenkins?
 - Use Jenkins in a master-agent architecture with multiple agents
 - Regularly back up Jenkins configurations and job data
-- Use a load balancer to distribute traffic among multiple Jenkins instances
+- Use a load balancer to distribute traffic

 ### WRITE SAMPLE PIPELINE
 ```groovy